 One of the most immersive ways of experiencing local tribal life is through one of the many homestay opportunities!
 This way you’ll get to stay in a local village and have an opportunity to interact on a more personal level with the tribespeople.
 Luckily, these homestays can be found online!

-You might read online of people speaking out against the villages, claiming that they’re complete tourist traps and they aren’t “real” villages…but of course they’re not!
-These tribes are not native to Thailand, they fled from neighbouring Myanmar and forced to become refugees.
+You might read online of people speaking out against the villages, claiming that they’re complete tourist traps and they aren’t “real” villages…but of course, they’re not!
+These tribes are not native to Thailand, they fled from neighbouring Myanmar and were forced to become refugees.
 So no authentic or “real” villages exist in Thailand, only what these tribes were able to throw together in a desperate attempt to survive.

 People might complain that these villages are tourist traps…but that’s the entire point.
 These tribes WANT to attract tourists because that’s the ONLY source of income they have.
 These aren’t amusement parks with tribes members kept behind glass for us to glare at.
 These “tourist” villages have been designed as a place of interaction between the tribespeople and the outside world.